ximion/appstream/docs/API-TODO.md

  * Sort out the various markup-to-text conversion functions, make some of them public API and maybe rewrite some (there are likely some performance improvements to be found there)

+ * Make UNKNOWN the first entry in AsFormatVersion enum